pantrypoints/sp/content/en/research/countries/china/xi/chapter-13i.md

 Dear friends, Chinese to help Chinese.
 We treat Taiwan compatriots equally, take the lead in sharing mainland development opportunities with Taiwan compatriots, and provide equal treatment for Taiwan compatriots and Taiwan enterprises, so that everyone can have more sense of gain.
-Since the 18th National Congress of the Communist Party of China, the degree of cross-strait economic and cultural exchanges and cooperation has been continuously deepened, and the integration and development of the two sides of the strait has reached a new level.
+Since the 18th National Congress of the CCP, the degree of cross-strait economic and cultural exchanges and cooperation has been continuously deepened, and the integration and development of the two sides of the strait has reached a new level.
 In 2018, the mainland's trade volume with Taiwan reached US$226.24 billion, and Taiwan is the mainland's fifth largest trading